Having a portfolio of your previous work is crucial for professionals in any industry.

 Digital marketing portfolios are a key component to winning new business as a digital freelancer or digital marketing agency.

 When searching for a marketer to help them grow their business, most companies will review the marketing portfolios of potential partners.

-You can spend as much time as you want to tell your prospects how good of a digital marketer you are, but at some point, you will need to provide the details into your competency.
+You can spend as much time as you want telling your prospects how good of a digital marketer you are, but at some point, you will need to provide the details about your competency.